cryten01/Wimmelbild/README.md

 # Wimmelbild

-A simple browser game for teaching languages
+A simple browser game for teaching languages.

+ATTENTION: All collider points must be relative to the original image size.